PRO1014-Team1/duan1/README.md

 * Run MySQL in XAMPP and import the SQL file.
 * Use your favorite text editor and start a local server to connect to the database and serve `index.php`

-For VSCode I recommend using PHP Server extension for easy setup.
+For VSCode users I recommend using the PHP Server extension.

 ## Authors